vanjang/Dogtionary/README.md

 **Project Structure**

-Basically the project is organised by features(or scenes) as I think it is more scalable structuring.
+The project is organized primarily by features (or scenes) for scalability.

 - Common: Files such as shared models, extensions, utils, App delegate files that are used across the project.
 - Service: Service classes such as Network layer.
 - UseCases: Defines the core usages for the features.
-For this small, the app this only has BreedUseCase.
+For this small app, this only has BreedUseCase.
 - FlowCoordinators: Contains coordinators.
 - Features: Contains feature folders.
 Each feature folder has views, view controllers, and view models.

 **Brief System Design**

-The project strives to modularise the components so that it is scalable and maintainable.
-Protocols are actively used so that it is testable.
+The project strives to modularise components for scalability and maintainability.
+Protocols are actively used for testability.
 Below is how the project is designed:

 <img width="862" alt="Screenshot 2024-02-11 at 23 07 21" src="https://github.com/vanjang/Dogtionary/assets/54963905/d9b90e9d-2ad8-49ff-be8d-8666b8d39689">